topology-tool-kit/ttk-paraview/Utilities/Doxygen/pages/ParaViewCatalystProtocol.md

   node with child nodes that provides paths to the Python scripts to load for in situ analysis.

+* catalyst/scripts/[name]: (optional) if present can be a 'string' or 'object'.
+  If string, it is interpreted as path to the Python script.
+If 'object', can have following attributes.

+  * catalyst/scripts/[name]/filename: path to the Python script
+  * catalyst/scripts/[name]/args: (optional) if present must be of type 'list' with each child node of type 'string'.

 Additionally, one can provide a list of pre-compiled pipelines to use.

 * catalyst/pipelines: (optional) if present must be a 'list' or 'object' node